 These come as kits you can purchase, or you can construct one yourself.
 They’re literally child’s play to assemble.

-3. Elevated garden bed on legs
+3. Elevate it on legs

 Even a small patio can accommodate raised garden beds.
 This is a super modern look for any inner-city courtyard.